metagenomics/submg/README.md

 Synum is intended to submit data related to a *single* (co-)assembly.
 All samples, sequncing runs, bins and MAGs specified in the config file will be associated with this assembly.
 If you want to submit data from multiple assemblies, you need to run synum once for each assembly.

 ## Example
 Assuming you want to upload 2 samples, 2 paired-end read files, a co-assembly and bins.
+We will collect the necessary data, do a test submission, then upload everything to the ENA.

-1. Create environment variables for your ENA username and password
+1 - Create environment variables for your ENA username and password:
 ```
 export ENA_USER=your_ena_username
 export ENA_PASSWORD=your_ena_password
 ```
-2. Create study object through the web interface of the [ENA development service](https://wwwdev.ebi.ac.uk/ena/submit/webin/login)
+2 - Create study object through the web interface of the [ENA development service](https://wwwdev.ebi.ac.uk/ena/submit/webin/login)

-3. Create a template config file using
+3 - Create a template config file using:
 ```
 synum makecfg --outfile /path/to/your/config.yaml --submit_samples 2 --submit_paired_end_reads 2 --submit_assembly --submit_bins
 ```
-4. Fill out the config file (it contains explanations and examples)
+4 - Fill out the config file (it contains explanations and examples for each line)

-5. Submit your data to the development server using
+5 - Submit your data to the development server using:
 ```
 synum submit --config /path/to/your/config.yaml --staging_dir /path/to/empty/directory1 --logging_dir /path/to/empty/directory2 --submit_samples --submit_reads --submit_assembly --submit_bins
 ```
-6. If there are no errors, create a study object through the web interface of the [ENA production server](https://www.ebi.ac.uk/ena/submit/webin/login)
+6 - If there are no errors, create a study object through the web interface of the [ENA production server](https://www.ebi.ac.uk/ena/submit/webin/login)

-7. Submit your data to the production server using
+7 - Submit your data to the production server using
 ```
 synum submit --config /path/to/your/config.yaml --staging_dir /path/to/empty/directory3 --logging_dir /path/to/empty/directory4 --submit_samples --submit_reads --submit_assembly --submit_bins --development_service 0
 ```